What is the Child and Adult Care Food Program?

 What kind of records must I keep?

 A small amount of paperwork is required.
 However, it is not complicated.
-Training is provided by SFCS staff before you begin the program.
-Online recordkeeping is required, using KidKare software to track your daily menus and attendance.
+Training is provided in your home by SFCS staff before you begin the program.
+Online recordkeeping is available.

 What types of food must be served?

 Meals and snacks served must meet the USDA requirements.
-This simply means you must serve food from the five basic food groups: milk, proteins, bread, and fruits and vegetables.
+This simply means you must serve food from the four basic food groups: milk, proteins, bread, and fruits/vegetables.

 Where do I begin?